openenergymonitor/learn/view/electricity-monitoring/ftdi-programmer/the-ftdi-programmer.md

 #### EmonTx

-Plug the programmer into the emonTx with the c component side of the board facing up and the GND connection aligned with the engraving on the panel; that is, nearest to the aerial socket on the emonTx.
+Plug the programmer into the emonTx with the component side of the board facing up and the GND connection aligned with the engraving on the panel; that is, nearest to the aerial socket on the emonTx.

 ![How_to_connect_the_ftdi_programmer_to_an_emonTx.jpg][programmer_emontx]